4 Steps To Get Rid Of Cravings With No Need For Willpower

 Be careful because the point is NOT to eliminate sugar.

-The point is to become aware of how much sugar you are intaking, and to bring mindfulness around these eating habits.
+The point is to become aware of how much sugar you are taking and bring mindfulness to these eating habits.

 You notice how your body feels during and after eating these foods.

-Then, in the next step 4, you actually experiment with different foods.
+Then, in step 4, you experiment with different foods.
 I suggest experimenting and playing around with foods that are high in fiber.

 Be careful – you do not have to like these foods.

-But if you notice how full they make you, how much energy they give you – in comparison to the sugary foods – you will be Emotionally motivated to change your eating habits instead of logically wanting to change your eating habits.
+But if you notice how full they make you and how much energy they give you—compared to the sugary foods—you will be emotionally motivated to change your eating habits instead of logically wanting to change your eating habits.

 Yet, humans evolved over millions of years to Feel their food, not think about it.

-So you have to get out of your logical mind and into your body.
+So, you must get out of your logical mind and into your body.

-Now this exercise will walk you threw on learning more about your nutrition.
+Now, this exercise will walk you through learning more about your nutrition.

-Step 4) – Again many of these steps are simply increasing your awareness towards food.
+Step 4) – Many of these steps increase your awareness of food.

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.